-Gold Snow started (ahem, 2.5 months ago… but whatever) in response to the abundance of women’s snowboard gear buying guides and women’s snowboard gear reviews you can find sprinkled throughout Internet Land.
+Gold Snow started (ahem, 2.5 months ago… but whatever) in response to the abundance of women’s snowboard reviews and women’s snowboard gear guides you can find sprinkled throughout Internet Land.
 Why?
 Because… the majority of them are written by individuals who identify as men (record scratches, music stops).

-Laura Winberry, one of the main forces behind Gold Snow, had been researching for weeks (because she’s obsessive) about which new snowboard boots to buy.
-She wanted to try a pair of snowboard boots that would be different from the brand she loved, but had been riding for years.
-85-90% of the women’s snowboard boot reviews she encountered were either some form of bullshit that told her absolutely nothing, or written by men, or both.
-While she did come across some solid review sites out there, there was nothing rooted in the “by women, for women” model she very much sought.
-It was through this gaping hole that Gold Snow hatched.
+Laura Winberry, one of the main forces behind Eat Gold Snow, had been researching for weeks (because she’s obsessive) about which new women’s snowboard boots to buy.
+She wanted to try a pair of snowboard boots that would be different from the ones she loved, bought almost every season, and had been riding for years.
+In her searches, Winberry found that 85-90% of the women’s snowboard boot reviews out there were either some form of bullshit that told her absolutely nothing, or written by men, or both.
+While she did come across some solid snowboard gear review sites, there was nothing rooted in the “by women, for women” model she very much sought.
+It was through this gaping hole that Eat Gold Snow hatched.

-Small, mighty, and feminist as fuck, Gold Snow is ambling along, making laterigrade movements over snow, and working its way towards becoming what it’s damn certain it wants to be: the quintessential resource for women’s snowboard gear and women’s snowboarding culture.
+Small, mighty, and feminist as fuck, Eat Gold Snow is ambling along, making laterigrade movements over snow, and working its way towards becoming what it’s damn certain it wants to be: the quintessential resource for women’s snowboard reviews and women’s snowboarding culture.

-Art First, Everything Else Second – Gold Snow Collaborations With Katie Sox Photography
+Art First, Everything Else Second – Eat Gold Snow Collaborations With Katie Sox Photography

 Who shot the photos for the Gold Snow website (well, most of them anyhow)?
 Katie Sox.
 That’s fucking who.
 And, in case you haven’t noticed (or seen what she’s done for the Gold Snow site yet), her work speaks a different language.
 Beautifully and fluently, and with its own sense of self that’s different than everyone else’s sense of self.
 And that’s exactly what we love about it, and what Winberry loves about it, too.